Nathan R. Jarosz

 Nathan is an international leadership trainer.
-He has worked in the non-profit sector organization for over six years.
+He has worked in the non-profit sector since 2014.
 He developed a youth leadership program called LEAD that brought leadership education into the classrooms of various schools in the Summit-Portage County areas.
 This program led to the founding of the LITE organization.

+Nathan is a 2023 30 For the Future recipient through the Greater Akron Chamber.
 Nathan is a graduate of Heart to Heart Communication's Akron Betterfellows Program: Class II.
 Additionally, Nathan is a Distinguished Toastmaster (DTM) with Toastmasters International.
+He was awarded the Communication and Leadership Award in 2021 presented by Toastmasters District 10 for outstanding service to their community, state, and industry through communication and leadership.
 For 18 years, Nathan studied Isshinryu karate and earned his Nidan (2nd degree black belt).
 As a Sensei, he taught martial arts for 7 of those 18 years to youth and adults.
-Nathan coaches youth soccer and has been coaching since 2013.
+Nathan coached youth soccer for 7 years.